 Once you’ve captured the perfect photograph or created a unique piece of digital artwork, how do you decide how to show it off?
 Selecting the right digital printing material and finishes is essential to fully showcasing and enjoying your masterpiece.
+Two popular materials are canvas and metal prints.
 So do you go with traditional canvas prints or sleek and modern metal prints?

 Similarities of Canvas Prints and Modern Metal Prints